Border Terrier

 Common Mistakes New Border Terrier Owners Make

-The mistakes that derail new Border Terrier ownership are almost always preventable with preparation.
+The patterns that sink first-year Border Terrier ownership are well understood, which means they are also well prevented.
 Mistake one: choosing Border Terrier based on appearance rather than lifestyle fit—this breed's moderate energy and moderate care demands must match your reality.
 Mistake two: the "figure it out as we go" approach to nutrition and healthcare, which leads to reactive spending instead of planned budgeting.
 Mistake three: socializing too aggressively or not at all—Border Terrier's affectionate temperament requires gradual, positive exposure to new experiences.
 Mistake four: comparing your Border Terrier's progress to other dogs online, which creates unrealistic expectations and unnecessary anxiety.
 Underestimating costs results in difficult decisions when veterinarian bills arrive.
 Finally, many new owners don't establish a veterinarian relationship early enough, missing critical early health screening windows.

 Building a Care Team for Your Border Terrier